 Sixty Meters to Anywhere

-I recently finished reading Sixty Meters to Anywhere, and I really did love the book, and highly recommend it to anybody who loves the outdoors or just loves a good story.
+I recently finished reading Sixty Meters to Anywhere, and I really did love the book, and highly recommend it to anybody who loves the outdoors or just loves listening to a good storyteller.

 Sixty Meters to Anywhere was also announced as a finalist in the Mountain & Wilderness Literature category for the 2016 Banff Mountain Book Competition.